disjunction/node-request-plus/README.md

 Should be used together with a third-party module: [prom-client](https://www.npmjs.com/package/prom-client)

-The wrapper takes a prometheus metric and uses it to monitor both successful responses and error.
+The wrapper takes a prometheus metric and uses it to monitor both successful and error responses.
 It supports all basic metric types assuming that `Counter` just counts responses and `Gauge`, `Histogram` and `Summary` measure latency.

+If the metric has `status_code` label, then it will be automatically set for each request.

-If this wrapper doesn't need your needs, you might want do your own measurements using `event` wrapper (see above).
+If this wrapper doesn't meet your needs, you can add your own measurements using `event` wrapper (see above).

 Params:
  * **metric** - and instance of prom-client metric